hurngchunlee/go_toonapi/README.md

-# Go library for Toon APIs
+# Go library for Toon API

 It is inspired by the [Python toonapilib](https://github.com/costastf/toonapilib) library.